-Adam is a specialist sports physiotherapist and extended scope practitioner with an interest in the management of the shoulder and upper limb.
-He works both in the NHS and the private sector at various sites and locations around Hertfordshire.
+Adam is a specialist sports physio, an extended scope practitioner, and a strength and conditioning specialist with an interest in the management of the shoulder and upper limb who works in the NHS and private practice in Hertfordshire, England.

-Adam is always keen to look for ways to reduce the risk of injury in sports using evidence based strategies, and is a strong advocate of evidence based practice within ALL areas of physiotherapy.
-Adam believes in a simple, practical, and honest approach and is passionate about educating both patients and therapists on the vast differences in the quality and effectiveness of some treatments within this profession.
+Adam strongly believes in this simple, practical, and evidenced-based approach and is passionate about educating both patients and therapists on the vast differences in the effectiveness and evidence of many fancy ‘alternative’ treatments within this profession.

 Adam has been a lecturer for Brunel University but now teaches his own highly acclaimed and renowned shoulder workshops across the world.
 Adam is also actively involved in a number of clinical research projects and has published papers in peer-reviewed journals, and written a chapter for the latest edition of the best selling sports medicine book, Brukner & Khan’s Clinical Sports Medicine.

 Adam can often be found speaking at conferences & professional events on subjects in and around sports injury and musculoskeletal medicine and is a strong believer in the use of social media to help share ideas and disseminate information, This means he has quickly become one of the most followed physiotherapists due to his honest, if at times blunt and controversial views and opinions.
 He can be found and followed on Twitter, Facebook and Instagram.
 You can also email at firstname.lastname@example.org